Tausif-1998/Housing-Data-Analysis/README.md

    ```
 ---
 ## 🚀 Future Enhancements
-Automate email alerts on the success/failure of data load
+- Automate email alerts on the success/failure of data load
-Automate uploading CSV files to Big Query
+- Automate uploading CSV files to BigQuery

 ---
 ## 🤝 Contributing